-- Blue – On exteriors, it’s soothing, relaxing and invites passengers to sit down and relax.
+- Blue – On exteriors, it’s soothing, relaxing and invites passengers to sit due at signing with relax.
 On interiors, it’s comforting and encourages calm conversation among passengers.

 - Black – On exteriors, black exudes power and professionalism, but keep it shiny to avoid looking bland.
 On interiors, it’s best used in small doses and then mixed with grey, which is associated with professionals and often inspires a more neutral mood.